EricRothsteinMorris/EricRothsteinMorris.github.io/_posts/2024-03-25-On-Generalising-Algorithms.md

 ```
 The sequence `[1 -> 2 -> 3 -> -3 -> 4]` compresses to `[1 -> 2 -> 4]` because its trace is `[1, 1.5, 2, 2.5, 2]`, and it has the loop `[2, 2.5, 2]` that can be removed, yielding `[1, 1.5, 2]`, which is the trace of `[1 -> 2 -> 4]`.
 The reason why `[1 -> 2 -> 3 -> 4 -> 6]` does not compress to `[3]` is because its trace `[1, 1.5, 2, 2.5, 3]` has no loop.
 Pretty neat, huh?

-This algorithm runs in `O(n)` and uses `O(n)` space (for `prefix` and `prefixes`), and only requires the modification of the causal function for it to change its behaviour.
+This algorithm runs in `O(n)` and uses `O(n)` space (for `prefix` and `prefixes`), and only requires the modification of the causal function for it to change its behaviour, hence its higher-order nature.
 These (latent) behaviours that appear when we change a parameter are what I studied very closely during my doctorate.
 Maybe I will write about those in the near future.

 Thanks for reading!